-How our leaflet distribution in London can help?
+How effective leaflet distribution can be?

 Firstly, there is no universal answer.
 In fact, it depends on many factors.
 As well, the purposes of this way of advertising matter.
 Furthermore, the lack of studies illustrating the response rates of leaflet distribution, are limited.

 The last figures that we have, are from 2018, and found on the Data & Marketing Association’s website.
 The chart below summarizes the figures found on the DMA website.
 It illustrates the percentage of actions taken over 27 days later the door-to-door distribution’s day.

 As a result, this study shows us that the majority of people receiving advertising mail read the message.

 Honestly, the reason of this high awareness is because we still receive important information in our letterboxes, and we have to check it.

 Though, there’s no study in the market, explaining the returns for hand to hand distribution.
 However, it does not mean that handing out flyers is inefficient.
 Have a look on the following video, down below.
 It was during a 2-for-1 hand-to-hand leaflet distribution campaign.

 In general, B2B leaflet distribution consists of distributing piles of flyers to businesses such as pubs, offices, restaurants.
 In most of the cases, this method of distribution targets consumers.
 However, it can also be used as a B2C or B2B lead generation.

 From local hairdressers to office buildings, opportunities of distributing leaflets to businesses aren't missing in London.

 B2B leaflet distribution targeting consumers